eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 Brams and Fishburn<d-cite key="bramsFishburn1978approval"></d-cite> give a somewhat tailored definition in the context of Approval voting, which is what we use here.
 The following is a little oversimplified for pedagogical purposes.

 > **Definition:** A strategy in Approval voting is **sincere** if there are no "holes" in the ballot.
 In other words, a voter draws a "line of acceptability" in their ranking and approves everyone above that line.
-For example, you cannot approve of your first and third choices without approving your second choice, because that would imply a "hole" in your ballot.
 >
 > A voting system is **strategyproof** for a given preference order if there is always only one "rational" strategy for any voter with that preference order to use in any scenario, and that strategy is sincere.

+For example, you cannot approve of your first and third choices without approving your second choice on a sincere ballot, because that would imply a "hole" in your ballot.

 I know some people, particularly [Condorcetists](../condorcet-approval/){:target="_blank"}, who dislike this definition of "sincere" because it allows a voter multiple sincere strategies.
 The objection gets the relationship backwards.
-Sincerity is defined based on how *ordinal* preferences, which [cannot capture acceptability](../why-condorcet/){:target="_blank"}, can "honestly" be projected onto an Approval ballot.
+Sincerity is defined based on how *ordinal* preferences--which [cannot capture acceptability](../why-condorcet/){:target="_blank"}--can "honestly" be projected onto an Approval ballot.

 One positive aspect of this definition is that two voters who rank $A>B>C$ can vote exclusively for $A$ or for both $A$ and $B$ to show a meaningful difference in how they feel about $B$ relative to $A$.
 Is $B$ an acceptable backup for $A$, which you are happy to approve of, or is $B$ a lesser evil that you only approve of if you have to?
 Both of these are sincere strategies, and Approval allows them both to be expressed without forcing the voters to share only the ordinal information which cannot capture that distinction.
 This is a feature, not a bug, in my view.